-We’re spending this month slowing down, reviewing the past year, and dreaming up what we want 2018 to look like.
+We’re spending this month slowing down, reviewing the past year, and dreaming up what we want the new year to look like.
 It’s important to set aside time to reflect on your business and review your year.

 It’s so easy to fall into the trap of always creating, moving, growing but after months have passed you realize you’ve gone down a path you don’t want to walk down.

 We don’t want that to happen to you so we decided to share a little brainstorming exercise with you.